wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.say\(textOrContactOrFileOrUrlLinkOrMiniProgram\) ⇒ `Promise <void>`

-By using `message.say` you can reply a Text, Contact Card, Media File or Link message to the sender.The method takes in 5 types of parameter ,the more details is given below :
+By using `message.say` you can reply a Text, Contact Card, Media File or Link message to the sender.The method takes in 5 types of parameters,more details is given below :

 | Param | Type | Description |
 | :--- | :--- | :--- |